google/codeu_project_2018/README.md

 If you don't see a version number, then make sure Git is on your `PATH`.

-## Step 4: Clone this repository
+## Step 4: Setup your repository

+Follow the instructions in the first project to get your repository setup.

 ## Step 5: Run a development server

 In order to test changes locally, you'll want to run the server locally, on your own computer.

-To do this, open a console to your `codeu_student_project` directory (TODO: update this dir name) and execute this command:
+To do this, open a console to your `codeu_project_2018` directory and execute this command:

 ```
 mvn clean appengine:devserver